A HERD OF GALLOPING UNICORNS, A DRAGON’S LAIR, TALKING TREES, WORKSHOPS & ARTISTS: OUR ‘SUMMER OF IMAGINATION’ REVEALED

-Some of Doddington’s trees will even be speaking for themselves this summer thanks to the skills of fifteen aspiring designers, script writers, technicians and performers from Lincoln College.
-This initiative, funded by The Woodland Trust, is led by Lincoln College’s production and lighting designer Howell Thomas, who was responsible for our Snow Queen display in the Long Gallery last Christmas plus our spectacular Hallowe’en events.
+Some of our beautiful trees will even be speaking for themselves this summer thanks to the skills of fifteen aspiring designers, script writers, technicians and performers from Lincoln College.
+This initiative, funded by the Woodland Trust, will be led by Lincoln College’s production and lighting designer Howell Thomas, who was responsible for our Snow Queen display in the Long Gallery last Christmas plus spectacular Hallowe’en events.
 We can’t wait to hear what they have to say!

 Expect not only the joyful, the beautiful, the imaginative and the thought-provoking but also something for everyone; explore new ideas and creativity you may not have known you had.

 Our ‘Summer of Imagination’ is supported using public funding by the National Lottery through Arts Council England.
 Talking Trees is supported by the Woodland Trust for the Tree Charter Campaign.
 You can sign the charter here.